-Tariffs Updates and Trade Resources
+Tariffs and Trade Toolkit

 As a border community, the Langley Chamber knows the importance and value of the Canada-U.S. trade relationship -- one of the most fair, successful, and deeply integrated in the world.
 These destructive and counter-productive tariffs imposed by the US jeopardize this relationship, hurting businesses on both sides that have spent decades working together successfully through predictable trade policies, and punishing consumers and workers in both countries.